graven144p/Bing-Search-Rewards-/README.md

+Unzip the downloaded file to somewhere you want to keep it.
+Open Chrome.
+Go to chrome://extensions/ and enable Developer mode.
+Select Load unpacked and select the src folder.
+Enable the extension.
 Get Reward Points For Doing Nothing Well Worth The Grind This Script is A Fully Automatic Web Searcher For Bing Rewards About Time to Get Some Money

  GamePass Ultimate